Sea Port kit: H116W HO Scale 78′ Steam Tug Exeter – New design laser kit –

 *Artist Steve Cryan & George Barrett for their help and offering their vast knowledge of tugboats and their operation.

-*Leo & Randi from Crow River Products for designing, organizing & originally putting this kit in a box many years ago with a plaster hull and etched brass details.
+*Leo & Randi Terrien from Crow River Products for designing, organizing & originally putting this kit in a box back in 1992 with a plaster hull, resin deck & pilot house, and etched brass details.